-The Arctic Research Commission recommends that IARPC commence planning for a third focused, interagency program to coordinate and emphasize research on health concerns in the Arctic.
+The Arctic Research Commission supports the implementation of the third focused, interagency program to coordinate and emphasize research on health concerns in the Arctic and to build links to the health research programs of other Arctic nations.

 The Arctic Research Commission takes special note that the National Institute of Occupational Safety and Health has established a research unit in Anchorage, Alaska to examine occupational injuries.
 Substantial progress has resulted from this program especially in reducing injuries and fatalities in such dangerous occupations as fishing and helicopter lumbering.
 This unsung program has already saved many lives and stands to realize further advances in safety and protection of workers in the most dangerous occupations.